-Whether the physical act, or the meditation of the heart, eyes and mind (cf. Matthew 5:27–28), Jesus Christ made it clear that lust, fornication and adultery are sin!
+Whether the physical act or the meditation of the heart, eyes, and mind (cf. Matthew 5:27–28), Jesus Christ made it clear that lust, fornication, and adultery are sinful!
 Whether it is visiting pornographic websites, using sex “chat rooms” or mobile phone “sexting,” or even if the behavior may seem by some standards to be less extreme—such as sharing provocative pictures or messages with friends or strangers Facebook or Twitter—if it is behavior that God considers “lewd” and inappropriate, then like any sin, it can be overcome if we sincerely seek the help of our Lord and High Priest, Jesus Christ (Philippians 4:13).

 So, what do parents need to be aware of?
 And whether teens or adults, what do Christians of any age need to repent of if they are participating in Internet works of the flesh?

-It is vital to understand that pornography is a very dangerous sin that can become an addiction.
+It is vital to understand that pornography is a very dangerous sin that can lead to or become a behavioral addiction.
 In addition to broken marriages and broken lives, the sin of pornography or sexual lewdness, if unrepented of—like any other sin—will lead to death (James 1:14–15).
-And pornography does not affect only men—some research indicates that about 20 percent of women who claim to be “Christian” admit using porn.
+And pornography does not affect only men—some research indicates that about 15 percent of women who claim to be “Christian” admit using porn.

-Additionally, the very disturbing trend of sexting and sexual messaging is growing among today’s youth, and a whole lexicon has developed by youth to both talk about sex online and to hide those conversations from their parents!
-Sexting terms like “GNOC” (get naked on camera), “IPN” (I’m posting naked), “LH6” (let’s have sex), “WTTP” (want to trade pictures?) and “GYPO” (get your pants off) are just some of the common terms that teens are now using to “KPC” (keep parents clueless) when “9” (parent is watching) or “PIR” (parent in room).
-Parents need to be aware of the very real dangers out there, and as mentioned in a prior article, “The Two Faces of Technology,” parents need to be attentive in establishing rules and boundaries to both guide and protect their children on the Internet, Facebook and other social media.
+Additionally, the very disturbing trend of sexting and sexual messaging is growing and becoming more accepted alongside commercial pornography among today’s youth, and a whole lexicon has developed by youth to both talk about sex online and to hide those conversations from their parents!
+Sexting terms like “GNOC” (get naked on camera), “IPN” (I’m posting naked), “LH6” (let’s have sex), “WTTP” (want to trade pictures?) and “GYPO” (get your pants off) are just some of the common terms that teens have used to “KPC” (keep parents clueless) when “9” (parent is watching) or “PIR” (parent in room).
+Parents need to be aware of the very real dangers out there, and parents need to be attentive in establishing rules and boundaries to both guide and protect their children on the Internet, Facebook, and other social media.